-What is Community Electricity Aggregation?
+What is Community Choice Electricity Aggregation?

-- What are the objectives of Community Electricity Aggregation?
+What are the objectives of community choice electricity aggregation?

-- How does Community Electricity Aggregation impact my electricity bill?
+How does community choice electricity aggregation impact my electricity bill?

 What do I need to do in order to participate?

-- Do I have to participate in the Community Electricity Aggregation program if I don’t want to?
+Do I have to participate in the community choice electricity aggregation program if I don’t want to?

 What part of my electricity bill will this program affect?

 Your electricity bill has two cost components – delivery and supply.
 The aggregation program only changes the supply component of your bill.
 The delivery portion of your bill will not be affected.

-- Under the program, can I continue to participate in my utility’s budget billing/equal payment plan?
+Under the program, can I continue to participate in Eversource’s budget billing/equal payment plan?

-- Will the Community Electricity Aggregation program include both electricity and natural gas?
+Will the community choice electricity aggregation program include both electricity and natural gas?

-- What if I choose to leave the program early?
+What if I choose to leave the program early?

-- How will I be notified that my account(s) was successfully enrolled in the Community Electricity Aggregation program?
+How will I be notified that my account(s) was successfully enrolled in the community choice electricity aggregation program?

-- Can businesses participate in the program?
+Can businesses participate in the program?

-- I switched to a third party supplier and a few months later, my rate increased and I was paying much more than the utility rate.
+I switched to a third party supplier and a few months later, my rate increased and I was paying much more than the utility rate.
 How do I know this won’t happen again by participating in this program?

-- How do I know the Community Electricity Aggregation rate will always be below the utility rate?
+How do I know the community choice electricity aggregation rate will always be below the utility rate?

 How are we sure that a competent and reputable supplier will be selected?

-Only third party suppliers licensed by the state will be eligible to bid.
-In addition, an in-depth request for proposal is disseminated by the energy consultant to interested third party suppliers requiring them to provide their qualifications.
-Among other things, the request requires suppliers to demonstrate financial strength, experience, as well as customer service capabilities.
+Only TPS licensed by the state were eligible to bid.
+In addition, an in-depth request for proposal was disseminated by the energy consultant to interested TPS requiring them to provide their qualifications.
+Among other things, the request required suppliers to demonstrate financial strength, experience, in addition to customer service capabilities.

 Will my utility be eligible to bid?

-- How long will the contract term be for?
+How long will the contract term be for?